firecow/gitlab-ci-local/README.md

 ### Artifacts

-Shell executor just place files in host directory
+Shell executor jobs copies artifacts to host/cwd directory

-Docker executor copies files specified via artifacts field to host
+Docker executor copies artifacts to and from .gitlab-ci-local/artifacts

 ## Development